 We believe that, to accomplish our mission, we need to start from the ground up.
 We have established programs in partnership with the Hillsborough and Riverside Schools, to work with kids from grades K-12, and teach them to grow, prepare, cook and eat fresh, nutritious food right from our soil.
 Little Green Thumbs, Caledonia Growing, Riverside School Garden Club, and Kids in the Kitchen are all successful programs that have been running for the past several years.

 Food producers need an outlet for their goods, and residents need a place to go for local food, without having to make the long drive to the nearest supermarket or box store.
-We have a seasonal Farmers’ and Crafters’ Market at the Old Church in Hillsborough that serves as a showcase for the many talented food producers, artisans and crafters from Albert County.
-We have local meats, poultry, cheeses, breads and other baked goods, eggs, produce, preserves, plants, flowers, as well as hand-made arts and crafts.
+We have a seasonal Fundy Fresh Community Market at the Artisan’s Village in Hillsborough that serves as a showcase for the many talented New Brunswick food producers from Albert County and beyond.
+We have local meats, poultry, cheeses, breads and other baked goods, eggs, produce, preserves, coffees, teas and much more.
 The list of vendors is still growing.
-We are open during the summer season, from Victoria Day to Thanksgiving.
+We are open during the summer season, from Victoria Day through the month of October.